-A conversation with therapist Nancy Sowell about the family secrets that came out as she was caring for her grandmother with dementia.
-Nancy recounts the curious distance and even hostility she had always felt from this side of the family, and how it all began to make sense as her grandmother opened up for the first time.
+Therapist Nancy Sowell remembers the family secrets that came out as she was caring for her grandmother with dementia, and how the curious distance and even hostility she had always felt from this side of the family began to make sense as her grandmother opened up for the first time.
 She discusses how dementia can …read more »

 Safe Space Radio interviews Cheryl Ramsay about her two sons, one with schizophrenia who is in treatment and one with an undiagnosed mental illness and addiction who avoids the mental health system.
 Cheryl describes the deep self-doubt she feels about whether she somehow could have made a difference at each step of the way.
 She …read more »

 Researcher Susan McHale discusses the impact of gender and culture on how siblings view each other, and how this might vary across cultures.
 Susan explores the way that individualistic cultures foster sibling competitiveness and resentment of favoritism.
 She reiterates the importance of the sibling relationship as a source of longstanding and as yet poorly studied …read more »